 - Make sure any landing pages you have created also are updated to HTTPS

-When I converted the site to HTTPS I had a couple of links not work correctly until I found them and fixed them.
+When I converted the site from HTTP to HTTPS I had a couple of links not work correctly until I found them and fixed them.
 So try out the main links on your site to make sure everything is still working well.

 More and more people are getting email messages from their hosting providers letting you know that your site might be labeled “not secure”.
 This is something that most people will want to fix over time.
 You want your website to be secure and your readers to have trust when they visit your space.
-If you have Bluehost as your website host, they make it simple to convert to HTTPS.
+If you have Bluehost as your website host, they make it simple to convert from HTTP to HTTPS.

 I hope these steps help you convert your own website or blog!

 If you don’t have a website yet but are interested in starting one, I have an easy tutorial to walk you through the steps here.